-2 Recently, in the aforementioned Marsh decision, the Texas Supreme Court also found that stock options can provide sufficient consideration.
+2 Recently, in the aforementioned Marsh USA Inc. decision, the Texas Supreme Court also found that stock options can provide sufficient consideration.
 That decision is discussed in greater detail below.

 After Light, the courts struggled with the question of whether the employer had to give the employee the confidential information at the very moment the employee signed the non-compete agreement for the agreement to be enforceable.
 In 2006, the Texas Supreme Court resolved that question in a pro-enforcement fashion.
 It held that non-compete covenants can be considered unilateral contracts, made at the time a non-compete is signed, that become binding once an employer provides the employee confidential information.
 Sheshunoff, 209 S.W.3d at 651.
 Sheshunoff overruled Light, which had interpreted § 15.50 to require that the non-compete covenant must be supported by a valid promise and actual performance at the very time the agreement is made.
 Under Sheshunoff, employers may enforce non-compete agreements even if they do not provide the employee with the confidential information until days, weeks, months, or even years after the agreements are executed.
+If, however, such information is never provided, then the noncompete agreement is not enforceable.
+See, e.g., Digital Generation, Inc. v.
+Boring, NO. 3:12-CV-00329-L, 2012 WL 1413386, at 10 (N.D.
+Tex.